KejariwalAyush/TicTacToe/README.md

 # TicTacToe
 simple tic-tac-toe game in java

-Limitations:->  cannot restart the game in between

-Features :->  when game is finished asks for restart or exit
+#Features 	:->  when game is finished asks for restart or exit
+	:->  cannot restart the game in between

+#Note	 :-> this program will not work on online java compiler
+	      it will work only for offline java compiler

-to Run the program
+#To Run the program
 step 1 : first install jdk in your system and to check if it is installed type "java --version" -> then it will show its java version.

 step 2 : download tictactoe.class file.